notakshit/Intrusion-Detection-System/README.md

 # Intrusion-Detection-System
 # INTRUSION DETECTION SYSTEM USING MACHINE LEARNING ALGORITHMS

-The aim of this system is to Detect Attack in a network using Machine Learning.
+The aim of this system is to Detect Attack on a network using Machine Learning.

 # ABOUT DATASET: -
 Dataset Source: The BoT-IoT Dataset